Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 For even more advanced use cases, `IFindPairsProcessor` has two default methods you can override.
 They are `BeginBucket()` and `EndBucket()`.
-These give you a `FindPairsBucketContext` which provide access to all the layer elements that would be processed for the specific `jobIndex`.
+These give you a `FindPairsBucketContext` which provide access to all the layer elements that would be processed for the specific `jobIndex` (one or two buckets).
 Combined with `Physics.FindPairsJobIndexCount()`, you can use these to begin and end indices in a `NativeStream` or configure other caches.

+## FindPairs with Collision World

+`CollisionWorld` is also capable of leveraging FindPairs.
+It has three different ways of operating.

+For a single `CollisionWorld`, a single `EntityQueryMask` can be specified as a filter for the query.
+The resulting FindPairs operation will act like a single `CollisionLayer` FindPairs operation, with only the entities matching the `EntityQueryMask` being considered.

+Similarly, two `CollisionWorld` instances each with their own `EntityQueryMask` can be tested against each other.
+This matches the behavior of two `CollisionLayers`, with only entities matching each `CollisionWorld`’s respective `EntityQueryMask` being considered.

+The new third operation is with a single `CollisionWorld`, but with two `EntityQueryMask` instances.
+As you might expect, entities that match the first mask will always be the A result, and entities that match the second mask will always be the B result.
+But an entity might match both masks, and that’s when things get a little weird.

+If an entity matches both masks, it will never report a pair with itself.
+However, if two entities match both masks, they will report as a pair **twice**, with their roles as A and B flipping the second time.
+Both reports will happen within the same `jobIndex` and bucket context, so you can easily filter out the second report with a local `UnsafeHashSet` if needed.

 ## On to Part 4